 Moreover, glucose, which is produced from the photosynthesis in leaves, should be distributed to other growing and storing parts of the plant.
-And sucrose is the form of transporting.
-Therefore, in plants glucose is converted to sucrose in order to distribute them.
-We are familiar with sucrose in our day to day lives, as we are using that as table sugar.
+It is transported in the form of sucrose.
+Therefore, in plants, glucose is converted to sucrose in order to distribute them.
+We all are familiar with sucrose as we use it in our day to day lives, as table sugar.
 Sucrose is a white crystalline solid.
-It has a sweet taste, and it is readily soluble in water.
+It has a sweet taste and is readily soluble in water.

 Glucose is a monosaccharide that contains six carbon atoms and an aldehyde group.
 Therefore, it is a hexose and an aldose.
 It has four hydroxyl groups and has the following structure.

 Though it is shown as a linear structure, glucose can be present as a cyclic structure too.
-In fact, in a solution, majority of the molecules are in the cyclic structure.
+In fact, in a solution, the majority of molecules are in the cyclic structure.
 When a cyclic structure is forming, the -OH on carbon 5 is converted into the ether linkage, to close the ring with carbon 1.
-This forms a six member ring structure.
-The ring is also called a hemiacetal ring, due to the presence of carbon that has both an ether oxygen and an alcohol group.
+This forms a six-member ring structure.
+The ring is also called a hemiacetal ring due to the presence of carbon that has both an ether oxygen and an alcohol group.
 Because of the free aldehyde group, glucose can be reduced.
 Thus, it is called a reducing sugar.
-Further, glucose is also known as dextrose because, it rotates plane polarized light to the right.
+Further, glucose is also known as dextrose because it rotates plane-polarized light to the right.

-What is the difference between Sucrose and Glucose?
+What is the Difference Between Sucrose and Glucose?